ASEMALSALAHI/Laravel-Travel-API/README.md

    - Update travels.

 - Public Endpoints (No authentication required):
-   -List of paginated travels (only public travels are returned).
+   - List of paginated travels (only public travels are returned).
-   -List of paginated tours by travel slug, with filtering options (price range, date range) and sorting by price and starting date.
+   - List of paginated tours by travel slug, with filtering options (price range, date range) and sorting by price and starting date.
 ## Authentication
    - Utilizes Laravel Sanctum for authentication.
    - Roles and permissions control access to various CRUD operations.